 Match toys to your decor

-I lack in this department because I don’t take it all too serious after all.
+I lack in this department because I don’t take it all too seriously.
 Like I mentioned before, my cats rule the house and I don’t care if their toys match but for those of you who get bothered by unsightly items scattered all over the floor, you are better off just buying pretty toys because they will blend in way better.

-Here are some examples of toys that would look much prettier in my home than the ones I have:
+examples of toys that would look much prettier in my home than the ones I have

 Buy scratching furniture scaled to the size of your room

-I mentioned above I cover our pieces that they fancy the most with blankets or furs which still looks pretty.
+As I mentioned above I cover the pieces that they fancy the most with blankets or furs which still look pretty.

 This doesn’t mean we don’t have any cat trees in our home.
 We actually have two in our bedroom because it is the roomiest space in our home and also has cathedral ceilings.
-To me it is the are where those pieces make the most sense and aren’t in your face for everyone to see.
+To me, it is the area where those pieces make the most sense and aren’t in your face for everyone to see.

 I built a very tall but narrow tree that extends into the cathedral ceiling and we have another piece of cat furniture by the window of the bedroom where they can overlook our garden.
 Both pieces are in high demand amongst our cats.

 The large tall tree is in the below bedroom but not in the initial view when you walk in.
-That also helps keeping the bedroom visually pleasing.
+That also helps keep the bedroom visually pleasing.

 It is placed on the wall to the right and the other cat house is placed in the window to the left.